-The Hearing, Audition and Cognition Group investigates the relationship between cognitive processes and the way in which the human brain processes auditory information, as associated with hearing loss, hearing restoration and cognitive disorders.
-Find out more about our Hearing, Audition and Cognition Group.
+The Cognition, Hearing and Audition Group investigates the relationship between cognitive processes and the way in which the human brain processes auditory information, as associated with hearing loss, hearing restoration and cognitive disorders.
+Find out more about our Cognition, Hearing and Audition Group.

 The Language Research Group showcases the collaborative effort of researchers investigating language processing and representation, including bilingual language.
 The program has a particular focus on using cognitive neuropsychological methods to explore spoken and written word production, with studies conducted across three interrelated strands of investigation:

 Find out more about our Language Research Group.